 Introduction to established best practices in computational biology.
 Learn to organize unstructured data into standard formats, transform data for statistical analyses, and visualize the transformed data.
 Learn workflows for reproducible research such as version control, project organization, and code documentation.
 Gain basic experience with Linux command line tools and the Python and R programming languages.
 Classes will involve hands-on learning through coding exercises, collaborative problem solving, and extensive use of online learning resources.

-Offered AUT, 3.0 credits, Weeks 1-10, Offered every year
+Offered AUT, 3.0 credits, Weeks 1-10, every year.
+Will be offered in AUT 2026

 Elective Course 2E: PATH 558 – Integrative Omics

 Explores how to integrate genomic, transcriptomic, and proteomic approaches with state-of-the-art genetic engineering strategies to uncover a systems-level understanding of pathway interactions that regulate disease pathogenesis and complex phenotypes.
 Recommended prep: Undergraduate biology or cellular and molecular biology.
-Offered jointly with MOLMED 558 (last offered Spring 2023).

-Offered SPR, Course not currently being offered.
+Offered SPR, 1.5 credits.
+Course not currently being offered.

-Subtrack 4 – Cancer Immunology
+Subtrack 3 – Cancer Immunology

 Examines the molecular and cellular basis of immune function.
 Topics include: hematopoiesis, innate immunity, antigen receptor structure, lymphocyte development, antigen presentation, effector T-cell functions, and immune-mediated diseases.
+Prerequisite(s): coursework in molecular genetics; intro to Immunology course; graduate standing in immunology; other graduate students with permission of instructor.

-Offered WIN, 4.0 credits, Weeks 1-10, Course is not currently being offered
+Offered WIN, 4.0 credits, Weeks 1-10.
+Will be offered WIN 2025

-Elective Course 4B: IMMUN 537 – Immunological Methods
+Elective Course 3B: IMMUN 537 – Immunological Methods

 Introduces whole animal, cellular, biochemical, and molecular techniques used in immunological research.
 Discusses strengths and limitations of each technique and emphasizes caveats in interpreting the resulting data.

-Offered AUT, 1.5 credits, Weeks 6-10, Will be offered in AUT 2023
+Offered AUT, 1.5 credits, Weeks 6-10.
+Will be offered in AUT 2025

 Spotlight